aidadatahub/aidadatahub.github.io/services/index.md

 We provide services for research and clinical innovation in data driven precision health, with a base in multi-modal diagnostics and medical imaging AI.

 ## Access
-Our services are provided based on user fees.
+Our services are provided based on user fees (see our agreements [here](/agreements)).
 Our customers are user communities, researchers, industry, and caregivers of national significance.
 Please contact your [community](#communities) for terms, or refer to our [prices](#prices) below.